BeSinhorelli/BeSinhorelli/README.md

 ## 👨‍💻 About Me
 - 🚀 I really enjoy software development
-- 🎯 Looking for opportunities to grow as a developer
+- 🎯 Looking for opportunities to grow as a full stack developer
 - ✏️ Self-taught, always studying independently to improve my technical and interpersonal skills
 - 🗣️ Upper intermediate English (B2), studying by myself and always evolving.
 - 🍃 Currently focused on learning Java with Spring Boot and building REST APIs, testing HTTP requests using Postman